-3. Put a megohm resistor across the input and observe the resulting waveform with different time scales.
-Can you see any periodic signals?
-At what frequencies?
+3. Put a megohm resistor across the input and observe the resulting waveform with different time bases.
+What frequencies do you see?
 What else do you see besides periodic signals?
 Where do you think these signals come from?
 What you are seeing is called pickup.
 You will probably not be able to measure the frequencies using the "Measure" function of the oscilloscope because of the noise; rather, you will have to estimate the periods with the scale.

 4. If time allows, take one of the stationary data sets you acquired in part 1 and plot the data as a voltage histogram.
-See whether the data look approximately Gaussian.
+See whether the data are approximately Gaussian.
 Random noise is in principle Gaussian; if the noise is not Gaussian, then SDOM has limited meaning.